Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/Boot_and_Config/Classic_SoC_Boot/README.md

 Some features are not yet implemented but may be considered for future releases.

--   Selection of the Classic SoC Boot flow via project property in the IDE or CIPS IP GUI is planned for an upcoming release
+-   Other Versal devices (Versal Premium and Versal HBM, for example) are not supported

--   Support for Aurora-based debug is planned for a future release
+-   Devices utilizing Stacked Silicon Interconnect (SSI) Technology are not supported

 -   Additional DRCs and tool guidance are planned for upcoming releases

 # Known Issues/Limitations and other Considerations

-These are the issues and limitations with the Classic SoC Boot solution in the Vivado 2021.2 release.
-Some of these issues may be fixed in future releases, though plans are subject to change.
+These are the issues and limitations with the Classic SoC Boot solution through the Vivado 2022.2 release.
+Some of these issues may be fixed in future releases, but most likely will not.

 ## Known Issues